 - Turn left after Rosiyana Masjid, and you’re there; if you hit what looks like a main road, you’ve gone too far.

-You can visit the Paigah Tombs every day of the week, from 10:00 am to 5:00 pm—though getting there early, when the light is best, is probably your best chance to see them in all their glory.
+You can visit the Paigah Tombs every day of the week, from 10:00 am to 5:00 pm.
+But getting there early, when the light is best, is a good idea.
+That’s when you’ll see them in all their glory.
 Entry is free, too, and you don’t need to worry about crowds (except maybe on Fridays, when a few locals come to pray at the mosque at noon).

 A crumbling reminder of the past

 In return for a tip, Rahmatullah the caretaker will give you a guided tour in his less-than-perfect English.
-His family has been looking after the tombs and their grounds for a few generations, and you can be sure he will have some stories to tell.
-You’ll notice, though, that the tombs haven’t been maintained as well as they could be, and that there’s pressure from the densely populated areas around (because there’s no entrance fee, Rahmatullah does his best with whatever funds he gets from the government).
+His family has been looking after the tombs and their grounds for a few generations.
+And you can be sure he will have some stories to tell.
+You’ll notice, though, that the tombs haven’t been maintained as well as they could be.
+Because there’s no entrance fee, Rahmatullah does his best with whatever funds he gets from the government.
+There’s also pressure from the densely populated areas around.
 But the government tourism department has apparently decided to renovate the entire complex, so hopefully it’ll be in a better state when you visit.

 And when you finally leave the Paigah Tombs, you’ll leave with memories of a piece of Hyderabad’s past, a time when the kingdom’s influence reached far past India’s borders, and when its rulers were some of the richest and most powerful families in the world.